-Ten stakeholder groups were defined as part of the materiality process through an analysis by the ESG team and external consultants.
+Ten stakeholder groups were defined in 2018 as part of the materiality process through an analysis by the CSR team and external consultants.
+This selection was also used for discussions in 2021 when the materiality matrix was redefined.
 The stakeholders comprise all material internal and external stakeholder groups and were determined in consultation with sustainability experts who were entrusted with implementing the stakeholder analysis.
 We are in regular contact with all of these stakeholders via different means of communication.
 Our stakeholders include various groups of our society.
 Engaging in dialogue with our stakeholders and receiving their feedback enables us to understand the importance and impact of our actions on our stakeholder groups.
-For our stakeholders, there are various ways of entering into a dialogue with us: They may visit us at our physical branches or provide feedback via phone or e-mail to our investor relations department, our press office, our call center or during our General Meetings.
+For our stakeholders, there are various ways of entering into a dialogue with us: They may visit us at our physical branches or provide feedback via phone or e-mail to our investor relations department, our press office, our call centre or during our General Meetings.

-BAWAG Group's seven material topics lay the foundation for its CSR strategy and sustainability reporting: "Economic success", "Ethics and integrity," "Responsibility towards customers," "Sustainability in core business," "Social responsibility and personal commitment," "Employee promotion and development, diversity and equal opportunities" and "Environmental and climate protection".
+BAWAG Group's seven material topics lay the foundation for its CSR strategy and sustainability reporting: "Economic success," "Ethics and integrity," "Responsibility towards customers," "Sustainability in core business," "Social responsibility and personal commitment," "Employee promotion and development, diversity and equal opportunities" and "Environmental and climate protection."
 The fields of action and BAWAG Group's sustainability program have been derived from them and are also closely linked to external frameworks such as the GRI, the UN SDGs, the principles and goals of the UN Global Compact and the principles of the UN Global Compact Women's Empowerment Program as well as the concerns according to NaDiVeg.
 The following table shows main topics and corresponding aspects such as (potential) positive/negative impact, actions, due diligence, risks and engagement with stakeholders: Additional remarks regarding the management approach of each material topic can be found in the relevant chapter.
-Furthermore, GRI codes, SDG, COP and WEP references have been included alongside the text of the CSR chapter to provide better orientation on the various topics.
-Each chapter provides further insights into how we manage material topics.

 BAWAG Group has robust governance arrangements in place.
 The Management Board and Supervisory Board ensure a suitable and transparent corporate structure that promotes and demonstrates effective and prudent management on an individual basis and at the Group level.
 On the Group level, the Management Board and Supervisory Board have the overall responsibility for adequate governance across the Group.
 The Management Board and Supervisory Board fully know and understand the operational structure of the Group and ensure that it is in line with its approved business strategy and risk profile.
-The governance framework is transparent as it presents the current position and future prospects of the Group in a clear, balanced, accurate and timely way.
+The governance framework is transparent, as it presents the current position and future prospects of the Group in a clear, balanced, accurate and timely way.
 The Group provides all relevant stakeholders (including shareholders, employees, customers and the general public) with key information necessary to enable them to judge the effectiveness of the Management Board in governing the Group.
 The Management Board informs and updates employees about the strategies and policies in a clear and consistent way.
 Strategies and policies are communicated to all employees throughout the Group via intranet.
 Employees understand and adhere to policies and procedures pertaining to their duties and responsibilities.
-All relevant types of documents are included in the hierarchy of documents, where policy commitments are embedded, and respective areas of responsibility are clearly defined.
+All relevant types of documents are included in the hierarchy of documents, where policy commitments are embedded and respective areas of responsibility are clearly defined.
 Furthermore, the commitments are integrated into organizational strategies, operational policies or operational procedures.
 Polices are available in German and English.
 The overarching governance arrangements are thus valid for the management of all enlisted material topics, including commitments, actions taken to manage the respective topics and related impacts.
+In addition, in 2023, we performed a risk materiality assessment and focused on preparations for the regulatory changes under the Corporate Sustainability Reporting Directive (CSRD)